tvheadend/tvheadend/docs/markdown/inc/edit_grid_entries.md

 Highlight (select) the entries in the grid that you'd like to edit, then click the *[Edit]* button from the menu bar, the edit dialog should now be displayed.
-A common set of fields is used for the edit dialog, most of which can also be seen in the grid view.
+A common set of fields is used for the edit dialog, most of which can be seen in the grid view.
 Note that when editing multiple entries there is an additional check box before each setting, ticking it will apply that setting to all selected entries.